 You’ll find the Magome – Tsumago hike mentioned in most of the guidebooks as one of THE things to do for tourists.
 It’s also referenced as part of the Nakasendo Hiking Trail.
 This is the old route that connected Tokyo and Kyoto during the Edo period.
 It’s easily possible as a day trip from Nagoya especially if you have a JR Pass for the trains.
-The trail is about 8 kilometers (5 miles) and has only gentle elevation changes.
+(Buy your JR Pass BEFORE you get into the country and save a fortune!)
+The Magome to Tsumago trail is about 8 kilometers (5 miles) long and has only gentle elevation changes.
 We hike and travel in standard Merrell hiking shoes but you could do this in sports sandals if you wished.

 This guide details the route from Magome to Tsumago.
 It is not a difficult trail and it is well sign posted.
 Sign posting is available in English and Japanese.
 You can also use this information to walk from Tsumago – Magome.
 Japan is a great place to hike, fellow hikers are friendly, accommodating and helpful – we hope you enjoy!

 - How to Get from Nakatsugawa to Magome

 - Magome Japan Accommodation